rcgsheffield/sheffield_hpc/hpc/connecting.rst

 ----------

-Now you have connected to a cluster, you can look at how to submit jobs with :ref:`submit-queue` or look at the software installed on
+Now you have connected to a cluster, you can look at how to submit jobs on the :ref:`job_submission_control` page or look at the software installed on
 :ref:`Bessemer <bessemer-software>` and
 :ref:`ShARC <sharc-software>`